Fleeting States + Measured Values

 How It Works

 The project has two components: a touchscreen interface and LED-mapped qubits.
-In the fleeting states world, qubits react to user interactions through changes in light and sound.
+In the fleeting states world, qubits respond to user interactions through changes in light and sound.

 How the two worlds are connected